ShivamGupta-Hacker/ShivamGupta-Hacker/README.md

 - 💞️ I’m looking to collaborate on Neurolink
 - 📫 How to reach me before18millionaireOfficial@gmail.com
 - 😄 Pronouns: Hacker
-- ⚡ Fun fact: Securiety is an Illusan
+- ⚡ Fun fact: Securiety is an Illusion

 <!---
 ShivamGupta-Hacker/ShivamGupta-Hacker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.